overhangio/tutor/README.md

     make build-openedx
     make run

+### How to run Open edX from a forked version of edx-platform?

+You may want to run your own flavor of edx-platform instead of the [official version](https://github.com/edx/edx-platform/).
+To do so, you will have to re-build the openedx image with the proper environment variables pointing to your repository and version:

+    EDX_PLATFORM_REPOSITORY=https://mygitrepo/edx-platform.git EDX_PLATFORM_VERSION=my-tag-or-branch make build-openedx

+You can then restart the services which will now be running your forked version of edx-platform:

+    make restart-openedx

+Note that your release must be a fork of Hawthorn in order to work.
+Otherwise, you may have important compatibility issues with other services.

 ### "Cannot start service nginx: driver failed programming external connectivity"

 The containerized Nginx needs to listen to ports 80 and 443 on the host.
 If there is already a webserver, such as Apache or Nginx, running on the host, the nginx container will not be able to start.
 There are two solutions: